grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 "We could speed up, get them to match our speed, then shut down and let them shoot past."
 Said Hemi.

-"How fast would we have to go for them to be out of sonar range by their next ping?"
+"How fast would we have to get them going so that they are out of sonar range by their next ping?"

 "Assuming they keep pinging every 15 minutes..."
 Hemi did some quick calculations, touching his thumb to his forefinger as he counted.
 "Fairly fast.
 Perhaps 20 knots?"